Having achieved a pinch harmonic in the way described in the last lesson you can go on to find what I call "random screamers"

 The tab is a rough outline of what I'm playing in the video.

-The soundfile is just another example of a "random screamer"( the last note )
+This soundfile is another example of a "random screamer"( the last note )